Earth-Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation: Method

 \subsection{Details of Earth-Adapter}

-The core idea of Earth-Adapter is the seamless integration of highly efficient, learnable layers with minimal parameters into the frozen FMs.
+Earth-Adapter aims to adapt VFMs to RS image semantic segmentation tasks with minimal learnable parameters.

-\textbf{Optimization objective.} Before employing the Earth-Adapter, the optimization objective of fine-tuning FMs is to identify a set of parameters that minimize the loss of the entire model on the downstream task:
+\textbf{Optimization objective.} Before employing the Earth-Adapter, the optimization objective of fine-tuning VFMs is to identify a set of parameters that minimize the loss of the entire model on the downstream task:

-where $\mathcal{D}$ is the dataset, $f_{\phi}\cdot f_{\theta}$ is the segmentation model, and $\mathcal{L}_{seg}$ is the loss function, here we use the default CE loss.
-After activating our Earth-Adapter, the optimization objective becomes:
+where $\mathcal{D}$ is the dataset and $\mathcal{L}_{seg}$ is the loss function, here we use the default CE loss.
+After incorporating our Earth-Adapter, the optimization objective becomes:

-During training, the original parameters of the backbone are kept frozen (denoted as $f_\phi^*$), ensuring they remain unaltered.
+During training, the original parameters of the backbone (VFM) are kept frozen (denoted as $f_\phi^*$).
 In the following description, we denote the segmentation network combined with Earth-Adapter as $G_{\theta, \xi, \epsilon} $.

-\textbf{Parallel Frequency Adaptation.} Let $\mathbf{F}_i \in \mathbb{R}^{n \times c}$ denote the visual feature at the $i$-th layer of the backbone, where $n$ represents the token sequence length and $c$ denotes the channel dimension.
+\textbf{Mixture of Adapters.} Let $\mathbf{F}_i \in \mathbb{R}^{(hw) \times c}$ denote the visual feature at the $i$-th layer of the backbone, where $hw$ represents the token sequence length and $c$ denotes the token dimension.
 Our frequency adaptation operates through parallel processing streams: The first \textit{Spatial Adapter} employs a low-rank projection to refine the spatial feature: